ycheng627/OS_project1/[2020 OS] Project 1 Report.md

 ## Comparison of Results

 ### Notes
+* A file named "error.txt" contains a numerical representation of everything.
+However, only below results were made into graphs
+    * ==The error report generating program is written by Kaienlin, and I am simply using it to check my work==
 * I will attempt to compare the results for the 4 test cases as specified in DEMO.
 * Since I don't really know how to plot using python or matlab, I will be using google sheets and tricks.
 More on the methodology later
 * In the numerical comparison section, I am comparing the end time of the ideal and actual forked process.